rocketacademy/marketing-website/src/pages/faq/index.md

         3. If you’re unsure whether coding is for you, try Coding Basics!
     - question: I’ve tried coding but find it difficult.
 Can I still be a software engineer?
-      answers: >
+      answers: >-
-        1. It is normal to find coding challenging - this common among all software engineers.
+        1. It is normal to find coding challenging - this is common among all software engineers.
 If you’re wondering whether you’re struggling more than normal, try Coding Basics.